1. Our approach

 2. UPHLS Intervention Plan

 There is a significant need for mental health care services in rural areas of identified districts of Rwanda.
 While the prevalence of mental illness is similar between rural and urban residents, the services available are very different.
-Mental healthcare needs are not met in many rural communities across the country because adequate / targeted services are not present, they are mostly found in few and distant specialized hospitals or centers.
+Mental healthcare needs are not met in many rural communities across the country because adequate or targeted services are not present, they are mostly found in few and distant specialized hospitals or centers.
 Providing mental health services can be challenging in rural areas.

 • Accessibility – Rural residents often travel long distances to receive targeted services, are less likely to be insured for mental health services, and are less likely to recognize an illness.